Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 I wish they would supply this unit with a longer USB cable.
 Honestly, that is the only complaint that I can find about this audio interface.

 - 4 microphone preamps

 - 6 ladder LED for monitoring

-The PreSonus Studio 1810c 18×8 is a sound producer dreams come true.
+The PreSonus Studio 1810c 18×8 (compare price Sweetwater, Amazon, Guitar Center) is a sound producer's dream come true.
 The sound output is incredibly warm and clear.
 One other thing that you will love about the 1810c is that it is easy to set up

 This audio interface comes with one of the best music production software – PreSonus Studio One Artist.
 This versatile software is designed to work with almost all Windows and Mac operating systems.
 This interface can record a maximum of 18 inputs simultaneously and this includes S/PDIF and ADAT.